Name: Zeinab Khalil Ibrahim Mahfouz

 *Access to a year’s worth of Golden Mondays weekly

-classes recordings
+class recordings

 *Study materials, references and more.

-* Plus Everything in Light
+* Plus, Everything in Lite

 Full Package!